 Philosophia Munich is a student-run philosophy society.
-It aims to foster discussions and awareness of core philosophical themes at the Technische Universität (TUM) and the Ludwig-Maximilians-Universität (LMU).
-The themes include ethics, epistemology, language, free will and consciousness.
+It aims to foster discussions and awareness of core philosophical themes at the Technische Universität (TUM) and the Ludwig-Maximilians-Universität (LMU) München.
+The themes include ethics, epistemology, language, free will and consciousness among others.
 A common feature of the topics is their timeless nature; debates on some of these date back centuries.

-We hold biweekly meetings where the members discuss one of the agreed-upon essays from our reading list.
+Each track is offered on alternate Tuesdays at 19:00.
+Meetings take place at different locations - currently online due to COVID-19 - more details can be found here.
 The discussions are designed to be academic, and require commitment on part of the members.
-They take place at different locations - currently online due to COVID-19 - at 19:00 (more details can be found here).
-We also mix things up by breaking from the usual schedule to include socializing events such as movie nights, hiking etc. Discussions of arranging workshops, seminars and panel discussions are also underway.
+We also mix things up by breaking from the usual schedule to include socializing events such as movie nights, hiking etc. Discussions of arranging workshops and seminars are also underway.

-We are always open to new members; if you wish to join us or just attend a meeting to see what a typical discussion looks like, please send us an email at firstname.lastname@example.org, or contact one of the founders directly.
+We are always open to new members; if you wish to join us or just attend a meeting to see what a typical discussion looks like, please fill the form below.
+If you have any questions, send us an email at firstname.lastname@example.org, or contact one of the founders directly.
 You can also find us on Twitter and Instagram.